newjersey/innovation.nj.gov/content/_projects/summber-ebt-campaign.md

 ### Impact \+ Metrics

 * Families can now more easily enroll in the program thanks to a redesigned NJ Summer EBT website that features plain, easy to understand language and simpler navigation.
-* In 2024, over $70 million in benefits were issued to more than 600,000 families to help buy food for their children in the first year of the program.
+* In 2024, over $70 million in benefits were issued to more than 600,000 eligible children to help buy food for their children in the first year of the program.
+In 2025, over $90 million was issued to more than 693,000 eligible children.

 ### Status

-* The Summer EBT program has concluded for 2024, and planning is underway for 2025\.
+* The C+E Lab’s input was used in 2024 in support of the Summer EBT program.

 ### Partners